When is Sydney Gay and Lesbian Mardi Gras?

 Mardi Gras Fair Day

-One key event is the Mardi Gras Fair Day held in Camperdown that sees 70,000 people gather in a park for a family friendly day.
+One key event is the Mardi Gras Fair Day which is an all-day rainbow extravaganza that that kicks of the Mardi Gras celebration.
+It sees 70,000 people gather in a park for a family friendly day.
 There are hundreds of market stalls and street vendors and loads of fun activities for the whole family.

 The Sydney Gay and Lesbian Mardi Gras Parade